brandongregory/dndhelp/src/dnd-in-pop-culture/final-fantasy/ff10-auron.md

 The Samurai subclass allows a character to gain advantage on all attacks for their turn.
 This becomes much more significant as the Samurai gains more attacks, but it also plays into Auron’s ability to hit things really hard.
 If you take the Great Weapon Master feat, having advantage on all attacks allows you to get some significant damage for a turn.
 Even without advantage, Great Weapon Master allows for some strategic risk for a great reward.

 With that concept in mind, the rest of Auron’s build falls into place.
 He would use a greatsword as his primary weapon, and Strength would be his highest stat.
 Constitution and Wisdom would both be high as well (Samurai get some synergy with Wisdom).
-Dexterity wouldn’t really be a priority, nor would Intelligence.
+Dexterity wouldn’t be a priority, nor would Intelligence.
 At level 7, the Samurai gets to add their Wisdom modifier to Persuasion checks, so a decent Charisma score would not be wasted.

 ## Picking a Race